Invasive Species Permits

-Minnow harvest is prohibited in designated infested waters without a permit.
+Minnow harvest is prohibited in listed infested waters without a permit.
 Minnow dealers who would like to harvest minnows in these waters must complete aquatic invasive species online training once every three years, pass an exam yearly, and submit the appropriate permit application by March 1 of the license year in which they plan to work in designated infested waters.

 Permit to Take or Transport Infested Waters

-A permit is required to take or transport any amount of infested water from designated infested waters, even if the amount of water to be taken is less than the amount that triggers a water appropriation permit.
+A permit is required to take or transport any amount of infested water from listed infested waters, even if the amount of water to be taken is less than the amount that triggers a water appropriation permit.
 There are no fees for these permits.
 Applications are reviewed and issued through the DNR Invasive Species Program.